 I got a lot of flak over the years (and still do) for creating a new programming language.
 Some called me out of touch, others called me borderline irresponsible, etc. But you know what? “because I wanted to” is a completely valid and enough answer to starting a project.
 There are some projects in the Elixir community that I don’t agree with but that’s totally fine (hey, they wanted to!).
 As long as people can discuss the trade-offs clearly, people are not being mislead, etc, I am not going to lose sleep over it.

 I know this sounds counter-intuitive, as we do need a community to push those ideas forward, but that should be conciliated with everyone’s “right” to tinker and experiment.
-Then those experiments should be conciliated with the efforts already happening in the community.

 So let people experiment, prototype and try things out.
 Once the ideas have consolidated, the proof of concept is ready, etc, then everybody can sit together and have a reasonable discussion about trade-offs.
 For all we know, LiveView could be dead in 2 months, because all of Chris’ choices turned out to be bad.